Wedges are golf clubs with high-lofts that raise the ball exceptionally high, allowing it to roll very little after impact on the green.

 If you are a golf enthusiast and want to know how to pick your wedges, keep reading!
 We will explain everything from gapping, lofting, and shafting to the optimum usage and advantages of all these features so that nothing is left behind and you are all set for your next game.

-The 4 Best Callaway Wedges
+Best Callaway Wedges

 Here is a list of Best Callaway Wedges that have all the required features to help you win your next game.
 So, let’s begin!